Gussadi dance

-The Gussadi dance is a traditional folk dance form deeply rooted in the cultural practices of the Raj Gond tribes, particularly in the Adilabad district of Telangana, India, as well as parts of Maharashtra.
-It is performed by Dandari groups during the diwali festival, an event celebrated annually by the Gond tribes, typically lasting for nine days around the time of Diwali.
-The festival is a rich display of tribal customs, symbolizing civil manners and social unity.
-Kanaka Raju popularised the rhythmic dance of Gussadi In 1982, who received padma shri in 2021.
+The Gussadi dance is a traditional folk dance form deeply rooted in the cultural practices of the Raj Gond tribes, particularly in the Adilabad District of Telangana, India, as well as parts of Maharashtra.
+It is performed by Dandari dance troupes around the Diwali festival, at an event celebrated annually by the Gond tribes and typically lasting between five and nine days.